field-mesh/FieldMesh/README.md

 * **Intuitive Mapping Interface:** User-friendly map display for clear visualization of your surroundings and team positions.

+* **Offline Map Support:** Auto cache maps by panning around the map or use your own Mbtile files.

 * **Android Wear Support:** from old to new devices you can have the map data displayed on your watch.

 ## Screenshots